Graduate Student Grievance Procedure

 - The remedy being sought

 Upon receipt of the statement and supporting evidence, the Chairperson or Graduate Director will, when possible, appoint a committee of three department graduate faculty, with one member designated as the Appeals Officer who will chair the committee.
 The committee members cannot be a party to the dispute, and must act to ensure confidentiality of all materials and conversations surrounding the grievance.
 The committee reviews all submitted documentation, and asks all interested parties to provide relevant written and oral information related to the grievance.
 When necessary, the committee may seek additional information from other sources.
 The Appeals Officer is responsible for maintaining copies of all written documentation as well as an accurate account of any information provided orally.

 Within 15 (fifteen) class days of receiving the initial documentation, the Appeals Officer will provide a written report that explains the committee’s findings, conclusions, the decision rendered, and the justification for that decision.
 This written report will be sent to the student, the Chairperson, and the Graduate Director.
 The Appeals Officer will inform the student of the procedure to appeal the department’s decision to the college level.

-If the student is not satisfied with the outcome within the department and wishes to appeal further, he or she must appeal within ten class days of notification to the Vice Dean for Graduate Affairs.
+If the student is not satisfied with the outcome within the department and wishes to appeal further, he or she must appeal within ten class days of notification to the Director of Graduate Affairs.
 All documentation previously submitted at the department level, with the addition of the department’s findings should be sent electronically and in hard copy.

-The Vice Dean will designate one of the two students serving on the College of Liberal Arts (CLA) Graduate Committee as the grievance ombudsperson.
+The Director of Graduate Affairs will designate one of the two students serving on the College of Liberal Arts (CLA) Graduate Committee as the grievance ombudsperson.
 The ombudsperson must not be in the appealing student’s home department.
 The ombudsperson will attempt to ascertain the facts of the case through the review of submitted documents and interviews with any relevant parties involved at the department level.
-The ombudsperson will submit a summary to the Vice Dean and to the Graduate Committee within twenty- one class days of assignment to the case.
+The ombudsperson will submit a summary to the Director of Graduate Affairs and to the Graduate Committee within twenty- one class days of assignment to the case.